Jobs at AISWA

 • Adhering to all policies and procedures outlined by SCBC.

-• First Aid certificate is desirable.
+• First Aid certificate.

 • Working With Children Card.